John Maynard Keynes: Relationships

 Keynes's early romantic and sexual relationships were exclusively with men.
 Keynes had been in relationships while at Eton and Cambridge; significant among these early partners were Dilly Knox and Daniel De Mendi Macmillan.
 Keynes was open about his affairs, and from 1901 to 1915 kept separate diaries in which he tabulated his many sexual encounters.
-Keynes's relationship and later close friendship with Macmillan was to be fortunate, as Macmillan would go on to be chairman of the Macmillan Publishers founded by his grandfather, which first published Keynes' Economic Consequences of the Peace.
+Keynes's relationship and later close friendship with Macmillan was to be fortunate, as Macmillan would go on to be chairman of the Macmillan Publishers founded by his grandfather, which first published Keynes's Economic Consequences of the Peace.

 Attitudes in the Bloomsbury Group, in which Keynes was avidly involved, were relaxed about homosexuality.
 Keynes, together with writer Lytton Strachey, had reshaped the Victorian attitudes of the Cambridge Apostles: "since [their] time, homosexual relations among the members were for a time common", wrote Bertrand Russell.
 The artist Duncan Grant has been described as "the supreme male love of Keynes's life", and their sexual relationship lasted from 1908 to 1915.
 Keynes was having sex on a number of occasions with Lytton Strachey, though they were, for the most part, love rivals rather than lovers.
 Keynes had won the affections of Arthur Hobhouse and, as with Grant, fell out with a jealous Strachey over it.
 Strachey had previously found himself put off by Keynes, not least because of his manner of "treat[ing] his love affairs statistically".
 Other notable lovers included writer Francis Birrell, Grant's partner Bunny Garnett, classicist John Tresidder Sheppard, brother of Lytton and psychoanalyst James Strachey, and Indian academic Benoy Kumar Sarkar.

+One letter sent to Strachey stated that he intended to visit Tunis "where bed and boy were not expensive", as well as advising Strachey to visit Tunis and Sicily "if you want to go to where the naked boys dance."

 Political opponents have used Keynes's sexuality to attack his academic work.
 One line of attack held that he was uninterested in the long-term ramifications of his theories because he had no children.
-Donald Kagan, in On the Origins of War, quotes Sally Marks and Stephen A. Schuker to suggest that "[Keynes's] passion for Carl Melchior" distorted his position in favor of Germany.
+Donald Kagan, in On the Origins of War, quotes Sally Marks and Stephen A. Schuker to suggest that "[Keynes's] passion for Carl Melchior" distorted his position in favour of Germany.

 Keynes's friends in the Bloomsbury Group were initially surprised when, in his later years, he began pursuing affairs with women, demonstrating himself to be bisexual.
 Ray Costelloe (who later married Oliver Strachey) was an early heterosexual interest of Keynes.
 In 1906, Keynes had written of this infatuation that, "I seem to have fallen in love with Ray a little bit, but as she isn't male I haven't [been] able to think of any suitable steps to take."